ray074/British-Informatics-Olympiad/README.md

 # British-Informatics-Olympiad
-A small collection of BIO answers from a beginner (started July 2023).
+A collection of BIO answers with an emphasis on Q1